doni-nugroho/model_code_generator/README.md

 flutter pub run model_code_generator user
 ```

-Where <yourclassname> is the class and file name that you want for your model. replace it with any name you want.
+Where '<yourclassname>' is the class and file name that you want for your model. replace it with any name you want.

 ## Contact